latrovalievioan/s-tree/README.md

 the tree view
 - [x] Add favicon
 - [x] User can delete the root object, hence everything in the bucket
+- [x] Selecting a dir from the explorer closes its parent in dirTree

 ### Nice to have
 - [ ] Bundle delete objects